bytecodealliance/wasmtime/cranelift/fuzzgen/README.md

 # `cranelift-fuzzgen`

-This crate implements a generator to create random cranelift modules
+This crate implements a generator to create random Cranelift modules.

 ## `gen-testcase`

-This is a util that allows you to quickly test changes in the fuzzgen library.
+This is a utility that allows you to quickly test changes in the fuzzgen library.

-It can be run without input, in which case it will generate a random cranelift module, a few test cases, and will print the result as a clif file to stdout.
+It can be run without input, in which case it will generate a random Cranelift module, a few test cases, and will print the result as a clif file to stdout.

 You can run it in this mode by running the following command in the current directory: